MT-CTF/capturetheflag/mods/ctf/ctf_map/README.md

 #### Chest Zones
 Areas where treasure chests are placed.
 Some maps have treasure chests placed throughout the entire map, while others only have them placed in certain small areas/rooms.
 What you choose for your map is up to you.

-#### Barrier Area
-Area where the Indestructible "Red Barrier Glass and/or Indestructible Red Barrier Stone" wall is located.
-Setting this will tell the game where to look for the wall when removing them after the build time ends.
-You can leave this at its default unless the game is taking a long time to remove your barriers.
-Most 4 team maps will always have slow barrier removal though.

 ### 6. Map Saving